OnanAgaba/onanagaba.github.io/pages/home.md

 ---

 <style>mark{ color:rgb(200,0,0); background-color:white; }</style>

-> <mark>This is a demo site for the</mark> [umich-labs](https://github.com/wilsonte-umich/umich-labs) <mark> Jekyll theme for GitHub Pages.
-It is not intended as a real laboratory web page.
-When you copy the template, replace the contents of this and other files with your information.</mark>
+Welcome to Agaba's Website.

-Welcome to the web site of the John Doe laboratory.
+Here is some information about me and and what I do.
-Here is some general information about our group and what we do.
+"""

 ### Section Title